December 22, 2024

 NERC's inverter-based resources ride-through standard will go out for industry comments and ballots, Standards Committee Chair Todd Bennett told members.

-Committee Chair Todd Bennett, of Associated Electric Cooperative, told members the revised PRC-029-1 (Frequency and voltage ride-through requirements for IBRs) had been out for public comment since the previous week, having been posted after the technical conference hosted by NERC on Sept.
+Committee Chair Todd Bennett, of Associated Electric Cooperative, told members of the Standards Committee the revised PRC-029-1 (Frequency and voltage ride-through requirements for IBRs) was out for public comment, having been posted after the technical conference hosted by NERC on Sept.
 5. (See NERC, Industry Discuss IBR Issues in Technical Conference.)
 The formal ballot round will begin Sept.
 24 and end Sept.
 30.

 During the two-day conference, NERC staff presented on the background of the standard, while industry stakeholders took part in panels discussing their issues with the proposed standard and possible ways to address them.
 Amy Casuscelli of Xcel Energy said “it was really helpful to get to hear the technical experts in the room … weigh in on their different perspectives and different views.”

 Casuscelli also praised the inclusion of original equipment manufacturers (OEMs) who could address the manufacturing challenges that might be posed by some requirements of the proposed standard.
-Trustee Sue Kelly, the board’s liaison to the Standards Committee, agreed that this community was a valuable addition to the conference.
+Trustee Sue Kelly, the board’s liaison to the Standards Committee, agreed this community was a valuable addition to the conference.

 “I thought it was very powerful to have everybody all in the same room at the same time.
 The drafting team reps were able to say, ‘This is why we wrote what we wrote’; the OEMs … who are going to be crucially important to implementing anything were there to tell us what they thought they could and could not do; and we, in turn, were able to say to them, ‘Your equipment is becoming increasingly important, and you bear some responsibility in this as well,’” Kelly said.